Steel Density Table — Weight per Unit Volume Reference

 Disclaimer

 This page is for educational and reference use only.
 It does not constitute professional engineering advice.
-All design values must be verified against the applicable standard and project specification.
+All design values must be verified against the applicable standard (AISC 360, AS 4100, EN 1993, CSA S16) and project specification.
+Density values are nominal and may vary slightly based on specific mill production.
 The site operator disclaims liability for any loss arising from the use of this information.